 - Using the Invoke-RestMethod.
 For example, (Invoke-RestMethod -Uri (‘https://ipinfo.io/’).

-Using PowerShell it is possible to get public IP address of the computer that you are using.
+We will try both these PowerShell commands to find the public IP address of the computer.
 Run the below PowerShell command to find the Public IP address.

 (Invoke-WebRequest -uri "https://api.ipify.org/").Content

-Wait a second I just got a weird error when i ran the above command.
+Wait a second I just got a weird error when I ran the above command.
 Nothing to worry here, it’s just that you haven’t opened the Internet Explorer on your computer yet.
-The command says Internet Explorer engine is not available or it’s first launch configuration is not complete.
-Seems like after installing the OS, I never launched internet explorer.
+The command says Internet Explorer engine is not available, or its first launch configuration is incomplete.
+Seems like after installing the operating system, the Internet Explorer application was never launched.

 Invoke-WebRequest : The response content cannot be parsed because the Internet Explorer engine is not available, or Internet Explorer's first-launch configuration is not complete.
 Specify the UseBasicParsing parameter and try again.

-In the above command, we used api.ipify.org to find public IP address.
+In the above command, we used api.ipify.org to get public IP from PowerShell.
 In addition to that uri, there are several other options available.
-You can use any of the following sites to get the public IP address.
-Simply substitute any of these links in the command.
+You can use any of the following sites to query the public IP address:

 - IP Address